Amsterdam/vergunningcheck/CONTRIBUTING.md

 - List the permit-id's you want to combine in [./packages/imtr/src/config.ts](./packages/imtr/src/config.ts) under `topics`.
   - To find the permit-ids you can use in the `./packages/client/public/imtr/list.source.json`.
   - You have to give your topic a slug as the key.
 This slug is used in the url by the client-application.
+  - Note; the ordering of the permit-ids is important for the order of questions in the checker.
+The order is deteremined by the team based on mainly UX.
+Easier questions come first, preferably questions about the 'big stuff'.
+Eg. the house itself, or monument / cityscape status.
 - Then run `npm run imtr`.
 - Open the app, your checker should be visible in the list.